Open-Wide/alfresco-etl-connector/etlconnector-alfresco/README.md

 client
    * now custom CommandServlet URL path can be specified (typically when deploying etlconnector-alfresco3.1.3+'s overriden ContentImporterCommandServlet along the original one).
+   * patched cm:folder / view:associations / cm:container hierarchy which was missing
+view:associations (but to no harm in most cases)
+   * improved test framework, added test of duplicate child name error case

 Release Notes - 1.2